Print

 Chef's Tips

-• Brown the outside of the meat well.
-Don't be afraid to turn the heat up high on the stove to brown the meat before roasting.
+• Brown the outside well.
+Don't be afraid to turn the heat up high before the roast goes in the oven.
 The oil should shimmer it's so hot.

 • Rest the finished roast.
-This is a standard best practice for any piece of meat.
-You'll always see juices escape when you cut into any meat, but resting it after cooking lessens the amount.
-For the most succulent slices, rest a larger roast on the counter lightly covered with foil for at least 20 to 30 minutes.
+You'll always see some juices escape when you slice meat, but resting minimizes the loss.
+For the most succulent slices, rest the roast lightly covered with foil for at least 20 minutes before cutting.

 • Scrape the pan for a flavorful beef jus.
-When the roast is done cooking and you take it out of the pan you'll see little brown bits in the bottom.
-These contain loads of umami and the seasonings you added to the meat before cooking it.
-So add a few cups of broth or stock to the pan.
-Then as it simmers scrape these bits up with a wooden spoon.
-The result is a classic, simple, downright flavorful sauce.
+Those little brown bits left in the pan after roasting are loaded with umami and seasoning.
+Add broth or stock, let it simmer, and scrape them up with a wooden spoon.
+The result is a classic, effortlessly flavorful sauce.

 • Prep Time: 15 minutes